osm-fr/osmose-backend/doc/0-Index.md

 [Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) can be used from Docker to have web shell on Osmose-QA and make this doc interactive (the *.ipynb part).
 A static view of the Jupyter notebook can also be view online at [Github repository](https://github.com/osm-fr/osmose-backend/tree/master/doc).

 Lastly, if you don’t support Docker and love the old school way, you can directly use Python Virtualenv.
-You will also have to install ans setup PostgreSQL yourself.
+You will also have to install and setup PostgreSQL yourself.

 ### Translation
 Translation are make in Osmose-QA but without language destination.
 The translation are make in all languages at the same time.
 For that we use `T_()` and `T_f()`, the last if the `string.format()` variant.
 These functions return a dictionary of all available translations.
 When no translation is requited, just use `{'en': 'foobar'}`.